ZhiyangLiang/Seq2seq-chatbot/README.md

 <p>6、You can change the minimum loss value for training stops and some training related parameters in the seqseq.ini file in the config folder.</p>

 <h2>Reference</h2>
-<p>Ilya Sutskever, Oriol Vinyals and Quoc V. Le.Sequence to Sequence Learning with Neural Networks.In NIPS, 2014.</p>
+<p>[1]:Ilya Sutskever, Oriol Vinyals and Quoc V. Le.Sequence to Sequence Learning with Neural Networks.In NIPS, 2014.</p>